EffectiveAltruismUCT/ea-uct.github.io/docs/_posts/2022-03-03-using-research-and-data-to-make-progress-against-the-worlds-largest-problems.md

 Our World in Data is a non-profit with the goal to make the knowledge on the world’s big problems accessible and understandable.
 You can visit their website by clicking the link below.

-{% include figure.html image="/assets/images/max_roser.png" alt="Max Roser Talk at EA UCT" %}
+{% include figure.html image="/assets/images/Max Roser talk.png" alt="Max Roser Talk at EA UCT" %}

 {% include button.html text="Our World in Data" link="https://ourworldindata.org/" %}